-^{2.} Paragraph adopted by the General Conference at its 3rd session (1948) (3 C/110, p.
+^{1.} Paragraph adopted by the General Conference at its 3rd session (1948) (3 C/110, p.
 113).

-Text revised by the General Conference at its 26th session (1991) and 27th session (1993) (26 C/Resolutions, p.
+Text revised by the General Conference at its 26th (1991) and 27th sessions (1993) (26 C/Resolutions, p.
 134 and 27 C/Resolutions, p.
 102).
-Previously, paragraph I(a) had been amended by the General Conference at its 7th (1952), 8th (1954), 9th (1956), 12th (1962), 15th (1968), 17th (1972), 19th (1976), 21st (1980) and 25th (1989) sessions (7 C/Resolutions, p.
+Previously, paragraph l(a) had been amended by the General Conference at its 7th (1952), 8th (1954), 9th (1956), 12th (1962), 15th (1968), 17th (1972), 19th (1976), 21st (1980) and 25th (1989) sessions (7 C/Resolutions, p.
 104; 8 C/Resolutions, p.
 12; 9 C/Resolutions, p.
 70; 12 C/Resolutions, p.
-5; 15 C/Resolutions, p.
+95; 15 C/Resolutions, p.
 103; 17 C/Resolutions, p.
-13; 19 C/Resolutions, p.
+113; 19 C/Resolutions, p.
 93; 21 C/Resolutions, p.
 122; 25 C/Resolutions, p.
 194).

-^{4.} Paragraph 1(a) amended by the General Conference at its 28th session (1995) (28 C/Resolutions, pp. 117-18.)
+^{3.} Paragraph 1(a) amended by the General Conference at its 28th session (1995) (28 C/Resolutions, pp. 117-18.)

-- (b) In selecting its representative on the Executive Board, the Member of the Executive Board shall endeavour to appoint a person qualified in one or more of the fields of competence of UNESCO and with the necessary experience and capacity to fulfil the administrative and executive duties of the Board.
-Bearing in mind the importance of continuity, each representative shall be appointed for the duration of the term of the Member of the Executive Board, unless exceptional circumstances warrant his replacement.
-The alternates appointed by each Member of the Executive Board shall act in the absence of its representative in all his functions. - 3.
-In electing Members to the Executive Board, the General Conference shall have regard to the diversity of cultures and a balanced geographical distribution. - 4. (a) Members of the Executive Board shall serve from the close of the session of the General Conference which elected them until the close of the second ordinary session of the General Conference following their election.
-The General Conference shall, at each of its ordinary sessions, elect the number of Members of the Executive Board required to fill vacancies occurring at the end of the session. - (b) Members of the Executive Board are eligible for re-election.
+alternates appointed by each Member of the Executive Board shall act in the absence of its representative in all his functions.

+- 3. In electing Members to the Executive Board, the General Conference shall have regard to the diversity of cultures and a balanced geographical distribution. - 4. (a) Members of the Executive Board shall serve from the close of the session of the General Conference which elected them until the close of the second ordinary session of the General Conference following their election.
+The General Conference shall, at each of its ordinary sessions, elect the number of Members of the Executive Board required to fill vacancies occurring at the end of the session. - (b) Members of the Executive Board are eligible for reelection.
 Re-elected Members of the Executive Board shall endeavour to change their representatives on the Board. - 5.
-In the event of the withdrawal from the Organization of a Member of the Executive Board, its term of office shall be terminated on the date when the withdrawal becomes effective. - B. Functions - 6. (a) The Executive Board shall prepare the agenda for the General Conference.
-It shall examine the programme of work for the Organization and corresponding budget estimates submitted to it by the Director-General in accordance with paragraph 3 of Article VI and shall submit them with such recommendations as it considers desirable to the General Conference.1
+In the event of the withdrawal from the Organization of a Member of the Executive Board, its term of office shall be terminated on the date when the withdrawal becomes effective. - B. Functions - (a) The Executive Board shall prepare the agenda for the General Conference.
+It shall examine the programme of work for the Organization and corresponding budget estimates submitted to it by the Director-General in accordance with paragraph 3 of Article VI and shall submit them with such recommendations as it considers desirable to the General Conference.1 - (b) The Executive Board, acting under the authority of the General Conference, shall be responsible for the execution of the programme adopted by the Conference.
+In accordance with the decisions of the General Conference and having regard to circumstances arising between two ordinary sessions, the Executive Board shall take all necessary measures to ensure the effective and rational execution of the programme by the Director-General.1 - (c) Between ordinary sessions of the General Conference, the Board may discharge the functions of adviser to the United Nations, set forth in Article IV, paragraph 5, whenever the problem upon which advice is sought has already been dealt with in principle by the Conference, or when the solution is implicit in decisions of the Conference.1